Rothschild & Co: Recent history

 In 2007, Rothschild formed joint venture Jardine Rothschild Asia Capital with Jardine Strategic, specializing in growth capital investments.

 In 2010, the firm appointed the first non-family member chief executive officer, Nigel Higgins.

 In 2011, the firm rebranded from "N M Rothschild & Sons" to "Rothschild & Co."
 The goal of this was to show "a new global positioning as the fulcrum of the Financial Market."

 In 2015, the parent company Paris Orléans changed its name to Rothschild & Co to match the trade name of the business.

 In 2017, Rothschild & Co acquired the family-controlled French private bank Martin Maurel.
 This merger united the businesses of two European financial families.
 After the acquisition, Rothschild & Co became the leading private bank in France.

 In 2018, Rothschild & Co sold its trust services division (responsible for the creation and administration of trust structures) to Richard Martin, a long-time Rothschild executive for an undisclosed amount.
 This restructuring of Rothschild's Wealth Management practice allowed the firm to focus more on its private banking activities from the recent purchase and integration of Rothschild Martin Maurel.

 In 2019, the firm acquired a stake in Redburn, a global financial services firm that provides research in various coverage sectors and brokerage execution services for traditional and algorithmic sales and trading.

 In 2022, Wintrust announced a deal to acquire the U.S. asset management arm of Rothschild, which held around $8 billion in assets under management at the time.

+In 2023, the Rothschild family announced its intention to take Rothschild & Co. private by repurchasing the shares listed on stock exchanges.
+The transaction values the firm at €3.7bn and would end several decades of the firm being publicly listed.

 Operations

-Rothschild & Co has three primary businesses: Global Advisory (Investment Banking Division), Wealth and Asset Management, and Merchant Banking.
+Rothschild & Co has three primary businesses: Global Advisory (Investment Banking Division), Wealth and Asset Management, and Five Arrows (Alternative Assets Division).